Ethorbit/SteamDeck-SteamOS-Guides/README.md

 * A USB-C hub with USB ports which work in the Steam Deck, preferably with power pass-through support so that you can charge the deck as well (securely wiping disks takes a long time)
 * A USB flash drive with a Linux install(er) on it like [this](https://archlinux.org/download/), so you can access the SteamOS partitions from outside

-(While you theoretically could just do everything inside SteamOS; having an installer and hub will ensure that if a fuckup happens, you'll have full ability to restore the deck back to a working state.)
+(While you technically could just do everything inside SteamOS; having an installer and hub will ensure that if a fuckup happens which prevents booting, you'll have full ability to restore the deck back to a working state.
+It will also ensure that SteamOS will not get in your way during encryption.)

 ![Example](https://i.imgur.com/W7EdVYn.png)

+# Enabling TPM and dm_crypt

+For some reason, Valve has intentionally disabled TPM and dm_crypt.
+These are needed for encryption.

+* Press the Steam button > Power and Switch to Desktop.
+* Find and open Konsole.

+If you haven't already setup a password: type `passwd` to do so.

+Enter these commands:
+* `echo "dm_crypt" | sudo tee /etc/modules-load.d/dm_crypt.conf`
+* `sudo sed -i "s/module_blacklist=tpm//" /etc/default/grub`
+* `sudo update-grub`

-## Booting into external Operating System
+# Booting into a Linux installer
+Despite its name, we are not actually going to be "installing" anything; we just need a separate temporary Linux environment to use while we manage and encrypt partitions.
+We are doing it this way to simply avoid any file conflicts.
+My flash drive has Ventoy with an Arch Linux Installer .iso on it, so I will be booting from that.

 With the Deck powered off and usb devices plugged in, hold the Volume Down and Power button at the same time to reach the boot menu.
 Select the Flash drive

 [![Video Tutorial](https://i.imgur.com/6VH6ZiY.jpg)](https://www.youtube.com/watch?v=2_Pkv4tr8Ho)

-From here on out, everything will be done in the terminal.

 # Partitioning
 To identify storage devices, use lsblk.